LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 ## Development workflow

-Now let's make some modifications to the new application.
+Now let’s make some modifications to the new application.
 In the `Application.java` change the content of the response:

 ```
 public static Result index() {